Cherry Hill, Prince William County, Virginia: Parks and recreation

 Cherry Hill is home to about 10 miles of trails (5 miles of which are in Potomac Shores), and several parks.
 These include neighborhood parks such as the Port Potomac Dog Park, the Powell's Landing Park, and the C. Lacey Compton Neighborhood Park, as well as Leesylvania State Park, located on the northeastern side of the peninsula.

 The Canoe Club is home to a 100-foot pier for boat launches and fishing on the Potomac River.

 Potomac Shores is the location of the new 30-acre Ali Krieger Sports Complex, featuring two artificial turf soccer fields, two grass soccer fields, a softball field, and a concessions building; two grass fields for soccer and lacrosse are under construction, along with a baseball diamond.

 The Shores Club is a private social and recreational center for Potomac Shores residents, 13,000 square feet in total.
 The Fitness Barn has a modern gym, a yoga studio, and a competition pool.
 The Social Barn has a living room, a demonstration kitchen, a family pool, cabanas, a kids' pool, and a snack bar.
 Outside, there is also a community garden and a greenhouse, as well as a 9,400 square foot event lawn.

-The Potomac Shores Golf Club is a large golf course with an 8,000 square foot clubhouse, featuring a pro shop and the Tidewater Grill, a local cuisine restaurant.
+The Potomac Shores Golf Club is a large golf course with an 8,000 square foot clubhouse, featuring a pro shop and restaurant.

 Cultural districts

-Potomac Shores is unofficially subdivided into two cultural districts.
+Potomac Shores is unofficially subdivided into two cultural districts: